rrottmann/autopin/README.md

 # Autopin

 Automatic pinentry to gpg.
-Useful to unlock a secure element like an OpenPGP card.
+Useful to unlock a secure element like an OpenPGP card (e.g. Fellowship Smartcard, Gnuk Token, Yubikey).

 ## License